-1. Watching the summer sunset from your seat at the opera
+1. Watching the summer sunset from your seat at the Opera

 2. Getting lost among the galleries on Canyon Road

-3. Completing your Margarita Trail Passport
+3. Completing your Santa Fe Margarita Trail Passport

-Exhibit B: The app.
-It highlights all the margarita hot spots around you, includes awesome recipes, and keeps track of your rewards.
-For each (locally) famous margarita you drink, like the Chimayosa Margarita at Low N Slow or the Tequila Mockingbird at Derailed at the Sage, you’ll get a stamp in your Margarita Trail Passport (and in the app), earning rewards like t-shirts, a full bartender set, and membership into the exclusive Margarita Society.
+If there’s one thing Santa Fe bartenders know, it’s how to shake up a good margarita.
+In fact, there's an entire trail dedicated to the drink, guiding you to more than 40 of The City Different’s best salt-rimmed libations.
+Purchase either the paper passport (available at any Santa Fe Visitors Center) or the interactive App, which highlights all the margarita hot spots, includes delicious recipes, and keeps track of your rewards, and then, hit the Trail!
+For each (locally) famous margarita you drink, like the Chimayósa Margarita at Low 'N Slow or the Spicy Pepino Socialrita at Social Kitchen + Bar, you’ll get a stamp in your Margarita Trail Passport (or App), earning rewards like T-shirts, a full bartender set, and membership into the exclusive Margarita Society.
 It’s a tough job drinking that many margaritas, but someone’s gotta do it.

-4. Biting into local Santa Fe flavors
+4. Tasting local Santa Fe flavors

 Chile hot chocolate like the Aztecs used to drink?
 Whiskey flavored with piñon nuts?
-Local makers are always looking for ways to experiment with ingredients and tastes pulled from New Mexican soil.
-You can go nuts with chile and other goodies at the Santa Fe Farmers Market, visit the Gruet Tasting Room to drink a selection of their sparkling wines, or try apple brandies and whiskies either on the rocks or in cocktails at Santa Fe Spirits.
+Local makers are always looking for ways to experiment with ingredients and flavors pulled from New Mexican soil.
+You can go nuts with chile and other goodies at the Santa Fe Farmers Market, visit the Gruet Tasting Room to sample a selection of their sparkling wines, or try apple brandies and whiskies either on the rocks or in cocktails at Santa Fe Spirits.

-5. Keeping beat with a flamenco performance…
+5. Keeping beat with a flamenco performance

 7. Soaking in Santa Fe’s healing powers

 Here are just a few ideas: At Ten Thousand Waves—a secluded spa built in traditional Japanese style—an average day includes specialty massages, facials, herbal treatments, and the chance to soak in eight separate open-air hot tubs.
-The Spa at Loretto offers couples’ astrology, reiki, cranial sacral therapy, chakra balancing, and intuitive readings, in addition to traditional faves like hot-stone massages and water treatments.
-At Nidah at Hotel Eldorado Hotel & Spa, the “Spirit of Heritage” treatment is a journey of balance, using techniques from the Puebloans.
+Ojo Santa Fe offers hot ojos (Spanish for holes, as in tubs!) and a full menu of restorative treatments, including "Sound Healing" (yes, you heard it right!), which involves roving vibrating tuning forks to move stagnant energy and promote relaxation.
+At Nidah at Hotel Eldorado Hotel & Spa, in addition to a list of standard treatments, consider the "Energy Work" option, which includes Reiki, Spiritual Healing and Polarity Therapy or the “Spirit of Heritage” treatment, a journey into balance, using techniques from the Puebloans.

 8. Eating your first meal with red and green chile

-9. Cruising adobe-lined streets on two wheels
+9. Cruising adobe casita-lined streets on two wheels

 10. Chatting with a blacksmith at El Rancho de las Golondrinas